UWPCE-PythonCert/PythonCertDevel/source/class_schedule/session_1_02.rst

 If you are comfortable with the materials in a tutorial, it's time for some more in-depth discussion.
 Here are a few options to get you started this week:

+Finish Reading: :ref:`basic_python_syntax`

+Read: :ref:`more_on_functions`

+Read: :ref:`documentation`

+If that is too fast, then here are some good options for another look:

 *Think Python:* Chapters 1–6 (http://greenteapress.com/thinkpython2/html/index.html)

 *Dive Into Python:* Chapters 1–2 (http://www.diveintopython3.net/)